Group completions and the homotopical monadicity theorem: The specialization to categories of operators

 The following surprising identification is proven by a comparison of coequalizer diagrams that is given in \cite{KMZ2}.

 \begin{prop} The functor $\bD$ can be identified with the composite $\bD_G\com \bP$. \end{prop}

 The general functor $\bD$ was used in \cite{CMT, MT}, but it restricts to a monad on $G\sT$.
 We use the following definition to show that $\bD_G$ also restricts to a monad on $G\sT$.
 For immediate purposes, it suffices to consider $\LA$ and $\LA_G$, but we will shortly also need $\PI$ and $\PI_G$.
-We use different notations because the conceptual roles of $\LA$ and $\LA_G$ are quite different from the roles of $\PI$ and $\PI_G$.
+We use different notations because the conceptual roles of $\LA$ and $\LA_G$ turn out to be quite different from the roles of $\PI$ and $\PI_G$.

 \begin{defn} We define $G\sT$-functors

 For $X\in G\sT$, we let $(\bR X)(\bn) = X^n$.
 For a based function $f\colon \bm \rtarr \bn$ such that $|f^{-1}(j)| = 0$ or $1$ for $j>0$, we let $(\bR X)(f)\colon X^m\rtarr X^n$ be the map that sends $(x_1,\dots,x_m)$ to $(y_1,\cdots y_j)$, where $y_j = x_{f^{-1}(j)}$ if $f^{-1}(j)>0$ and $y_j = \ast$ if $j\notin \im(f)$.
 We define $\bR_G = \bP \bR$, where $\bP\colon \PI[\ul{G\sT}] \rtarr \PI_G[\ul{G\sT}]$ is defined in \autoref{PUone}.
 We define